 5. Change In Location

-If you haven’t started your estate planning journey yet, we’d be happy to help you navigate through your personal affairs and put together the best estate plan for you.
-Give us a call at 860-669-1222 or use our contact form, and we will get back to you to schedule a consultation.
+If you haven’t started your estate planning journey yet, our estate planning attorneys would be happy to help you navigate through your personal affairs and put together the best estate plan for you.
+Give us a call at 860-669-1222 to schedule a consultation.

 Marketing & Technology Director at RWC, LLC, Attorneys & Counselors at Law